EXL/2048/doc/MemoryConsumption.md

 Information were obtained:

 1. By using `cat /proc/$PID/status` command on Fedora and MotoMAGX platform.
-2. By using "System Monitor" application on Serenity OS.
+2. By using `top` command and "System Monitor" application on Serenity OS.
 3. By using `showmem -P $PID` command on QNX.
 4. By using `px aux` command on NeXTSTEP.